Innovative Foods from Top Chinese Agricultural Universities

 Peter Peverelli is active in and with China since 1975 and regularly travels to the remotest corners of that vast nation.

 Yoghurt is the most widely acceptable dairy product among Chinese consumers.
+The size of China’s yogurt market is expected to exceed RMB 210 billion in 2023.

 Yoghurt has always been one of the more popular dairy products in China.
 The value of the Chinese yoghurt market for 2020 is estimated at exceeding USD 37 mln, with a per capita consumption at 6.8 kg.
 An important reason is that it is easier to digest by people with lactose intolerance.
 Yoghurt is also less ‘creamy’ in taste that liquid milk, and lacks the alien smell of most Western cheeses.
 It is therefore no surprise that so many new yoghurt products are launched in China.